-⚠ WARNING: Under no circumstances should the Maximum Technically Permissible Laden Mass of this motorhome be exceeded
+A WARNING: Under no circumstances should the axle loadings or the Maximum Technically Permissible Laden Mass of the motorhome be exceeded.

 Nose weight on towed trailers:

 The static mass of the trailer towing device on the rear of the towing vehicle.